goauthentik/authentik/website/integrations/services/xen-orchestra/index.md

 Under _Providers_, create an OAuth2/OpenID provider with these settings:

 -   Name: Provider for XenOrchestra
--   Authorization Flow: Select one of the availible Flows.
+-   Authorization Flow: Select one of the available Flows.
--   Client type: Confidental
+-   Client type: Confidential
 -   Redirect URIs/Origins: `https://xenorchestra.company/signin/oidc/callback`

 Take note of the Client ID and the Client Secret, because we need them for the configuration of Xen Orchestra.